justinlarson/Web-App-Hacking-Workshop/API.md

 # Insecure Webservices
 ### Description
 Webservices are typically vulnerable to the same issues such as IDOR, SQLi or Enumerations.
-They do however require different approaches in order to exploit.
 ### Tool
 #### Burp Suite Pro - Intruder
 http://portswigger.net - HTTP Intercepting Proxy for interacting with web apps.